areveur51/OCRSenseiWeb/replit.md

 The application utilizes a PostgreSQL database, accessed via Neon's serverless driver and managed with Drizzle ORM.
 The schema includes tables for `projects`, `directories`, `images`, `ocr_results`, `processing_queue`, `monitored_searches`, and `settings`.
 Each resource (project, directory, image) has both a numeric ID and a unique slug for URL-friendly access.
 Zod schemas ensure type-safe validation.
 Images are stored as binary data (`bytea`) directly in PostgreSQL.

 ### OCR Processing
-OCR processing is managed by a Python-based service using `pytesseract` with a dual-pass verification strategy.
-It employs two different Tesseract configurations (PSM 6 and PSM 3), selecting the result with higher confidence.
+OCR processing is managed by a Python-based service using `pytesseract` (Tesseract 5.3.4) with LSTM neural networks and a configurable dual-pass verification strategy.
+Images are preprocessed using OpenCV (grayscale conversion, 1.5x upscaling, median denoising, Otsu binarization, auto-deskewing) before OCR analysis.
+The system employs two different configurable Tesseract PSM modes (default: PSM 6 and PSM 3), selecting the result with higher confidence.
 Word-level bounding boxes are extracted for frontend highlighting.
+All OCR parameters (engine mode, PSM configurations, preprocessing toggles) are user-configurable via the Settings page and persist to the database.
 Processing is asynchronous, with images queued and processed in batches by a background worker.

 ### File Storage Strategy
 Images are stored as binary data (bytea) in PostgreSQL within the `imageData` column of the `images` table, providing data integrity and simplified backups.
 The system maintains filesystem fallback for legacy images.